Guardian4ngel/auto-complete/README.txt

-Word Jolt: A fast dictionary and word-completion web application
+Word Jolt: A multi-lingual  dictionary and word completion web application.

+Motivation: Popular dictionary websites such as Dictionary.com and merriam-webster.com are bogged down with all sorts of junk that make using them slow and unappealing.
+The goal of Word-Jolt is to create a lightweight, focused online dictionary.

 Development Roadmap